SharjeelSafdar/project14b-bookmarking-app-event-driven/README.md

 ## Link to Web App

-The web app has been deployed to AWS CloudFront, and can be accessed [here](https://dw53lvip47mcd.cloudfront.net/).
+A serverless JAMstack Todo App with Gatsby, TypeScript, AppSync, DynamoDB, Lambda, CloudFront, and EventBridge.
+The web app has been deployed to AWS CloudFront, and can be accessed [here](#).

 ## Frontend